aaron13100/404solution/README.md

 ### Features: ###

-* Get list of 404 URLs as they happen.
 * Redirect 404 URLs to existing pages or ignore them.
 * Automatically create redirects based on the URL the visitor was most likely trying to visit.
+* Get a list of 404 URLs as they happen.
 * View logs of hits to 404 pages and redirects including referrer data.
+* WooCommerce compatible - pages, posts, products, and custom post types are supported.
+* Create automatic redirects for any URL resolving to a single page or post that isn't the current permalink.
+* Basic plugin usage statistics.
 * Automatically remove redirects when the URL matches a new page or post permalink.
 * Automatically remove manual and automatic redirects once they are no longer being used.
-* All features work with both pages and posts.
-* Create automatic redirects for any URL resolving to a single page or post that isn't the current permalink.
-* Basic plugin usage statistics.

 Convert your 404 traffic by providing your visitors with a better browsing experience and eliminate 404 URLs on your site.